 All holidays are subject to availability.
 When you make a booking with us you are making an offer to us to buy some of our advertised services.
 We reserve the right to refuse to accept and/or not to proceed with any booking at any time in our sole discretion.
 Once the contract is made between us we will use reasonable skill and care to perform our obligations to you in accordance with our Terms & Conditions.
 All bookings must be made by a person aged eighteen years or over.
 Where your booking is for more than one person, the first-named person in your party aged eighteen years or over will be treated by us as the ‘lead name’ for your booking.
 The lead name will be responsible for making all payments due to us in accordance with our contract.
+The lead name will also be the only point of contact unless informed of the contrary in writing.
 Payment of your initial deposit will be treated by us as confirmation that you have read, understood and accepted all our Terms & Conditions.
 It is important that you accurately complete all documents, notices and other information relating to your holiday.
 It is your responsibility to ensure that the details which you supply to us are correct.

 On your enquiry you will pay us a minimum non-refundable Retainer Fee (RF) of £250.
 Under certain circumstances this fee will be higher.
 This RF covers the cost of researching your bespoke trip.
 You will be notified at the time of booking of the price of your holiday.
 You will be required at the time of booking to pay us a non-refundable deposit, typically 50% of the quoted holiday price, and the full holiday price of a booking should be made at least 60 days prior to departure.
 In certain circumstances (depending on the nature of the booking) we will require a nonrefundable deposit in excess of the usual 50%.
 On occasions, our suppliers require additional amounts up to full payment in advance (for example for Christmas bookings).
 On these occasions we will require additional payment in advance.
 Unless you are making a late booking, the balance owing must be paid to us no later than 60 days before your date of departure.
 If we do not receive the balance by this time then we will treat the booking as cancelled by you and you will be liable to pay our cancellation charges (see paragraph 3.2).
 We accept payment via American Express and direct bank transfer.
 If your booking is made so close to the departure date that it is necessary to issue your documents on departure or send them to you by special delivery, there will be an administration charge payable by you of £25 per booking.
 An administration charge also applies to any changes carried out by us at your request (see paragraph 3.1).